phetdam/touketsu/doc/source/quickstart.rst

 ``special_class_method`` with :func:`~touketsu.core.urt_method`, as ``touketsu``
 restrictions only affect the *instances* of a class, not the class itself.
-``method_two`` also does not need to be decorated with :func:`~touketsu.core.urt_method` since it does not create or modif instance attributes.
+``method_two`` also does not need to be decorated with :func:`~touketsu.core.urt_method` since it does not create or modify instance attributes.